PI: Amanda Larracuente

 Alex is working on the regulation of satellite DNA expression in Drosophila melanogaster.

-Arif is an intern in the lab studying the population genetics of satellite DNAs in Drosophila genomes.
+Arif is studying the population genetics of satellite DNAs in Drosophila genomes.

 Former lab members